alexandru/alexn.org/_posts/2016-11-11-newsblur-bookmarklet.md

 image: /assets/media/articles/newsblur.png
 ---

-<p class="intro withcap" markdown='1'>I'm using [NewsBlur.com](https://www.newsblur.com/) for consuming RSS feeds.
+<p class="intro" markdown='1'>I'm using [NewsBlur.com](https://www.newsblur.com/) for consuming RSS feeds.
 It's a pretty cool service, however adding a new RSS feed from iOS proves to be a challenge and the "goodies" section provides no way for easily adding a bookmarklet for adding a feed.</p>

 The iPad itself makes it difficult to add bookmarklets, so here's a
 tutorial:

 1. Go to [NewsBlur.com](https://newsblur.com) and add it as a bookmark (click on the box with the arrow in it next to the Safari address bar)
 2. We need to edit the new bookmark: tap the address bar in Safari and you should see all bookmarks, press and hold on the new "NewsBlur.com" bookmark that you created and then tap "*Edit*"